 Benefits of Short-Form Video

-Put simply, short videos appeal to short attention spans.
+Put simply, short videos from a big video production company appeal to short attention spans.
 They get to the point and let your audience member get on with their content.
 Plus, when your key message is boiled down to six seconds, it tends to be more memorable than a message that took 30 seconds to communicate.

 Short video is also the most efficient use of resources.
 For demonstrable bottom-line results, use an agile strategy focused on performance video.
 Instead of investing a lot in one big, linear video project, you can create several short videos that are hyper-personalized to your target segments.
 Then, analyze the performance of each video.
 Which format had the best click-through rate?
 Which call to action led to the most sales?
 This approach allows you to tweak your video assets in real time as you learn, generating powerful ROI.